failure-driven/blog/content/rails-camp/commit-04-and-05-rspec-and-feature-spec.md

 **Q:** Do you write code outside of work?
 Are you working on interesting side projects?

 **A:** Yeah at home I play around with all sorts of tech.
 I even have a small torrent server setup for my mum up in Queensland.
 It runs on port 9091.
-Localy I run a hydroponics setup with my RasPi, for my um .. 'herbs.'
+Locally I run a hydroponics setup with my RasPi, for my um .. 'herbs.'
 Oh shit did I just say that? off the record (laughter...)

 **note:** _that last comment was off the record guys..._

 Matt explored the ability to see if he could actually run the RSpec tests from our Procfile.
-This would be a Procfile task that could startup the server and run the
+This would be a Procfile task that could startup the server and run the RSpec tests.
-RSpec tests.
 Cool idea.
 Unfortunately, in our short time together we did not manage to make it possible but we certainly gave it a try!

 The idea was to have a Foreman Procfile which would fire up the test server and run the tests if they are successfull.
 In the end we went for the more traditional approach - running our server setup with Foreman in one shell and running the tests in a second shell with another command.

 Not only did we teach him a few things, Matt also taught us a new shortcut for VI!